articleIcon-icon

 On the next payday, John receives a paycheck significantly higher than his actual earnings, causing a major payroll discrepancy.
 Overpaying employees can lead to compliance issues, particularly with tax filings and withholdings.
 When the error is corrected, John’s subsequent paycheck is much lower than expected, leading to confusion and dissatisfaction.

-To mitigate errors like these, conduct thorough audit of all payroll data before migration.
+To mitigate errors like these, conduct a thorough audit of all payroll data before migration.
 Verify that all employee information, payroll records, and tax details are up-to-date and accurate.
 Implement data validation procedures to cross-check the information during and after the migration process.

 Handling data compatibility